CarterRJ/Nashville-Number-System/README.md

 # Nashville-Number-System
-An simple app to help people become fluent in the Nashville Number System
+A simple app to help people become fluent in the Nashville Number System